Permissions to use third-party material in your journal article

 In all cases, it is essential proper acknowledgment and attribution is given to the patent owner.

-What is the STM Agreement and how does it affect me with regard to seeking permissions?
+What is the STM Agreement and how does it affect me with regards to seeking permissions?

 Taylor & Francis is a member of the International Association of Scientific, Technical & Medical Publishers (STM), and since 1979, signatory to the STM Permission Guidelines on the free and reciprocal exchange of text, figures, and tables.